 The white is 14 gauge and yellow is 12 gauge (the smaller the number, the bigger the wire).
 In the main panel, the black (hot wire) goes to the breaker (in most cases one wire to one breaker), the white and the copper wire to the neutral buss.
-The white neutral wire must be secured on its own by the terminal screw.
-The copper wire can be bunched up and under a screw with numerous copper (ground) wires.
+The white neutral wire must be secured on its own by the terminal screw, no double taps (two wires under the same screw).
+The copper wire can be bunched up with numerous copper (ground) wires under one screw.

 Then, the wire must be fed through the home to the location where you are adding a receptacle.
-This is a lot easier done in homes with unfinished basements or crawl spaces, and equally ranches with accessible attics.
+This is a lot easier done in homes with unfinished basements or crawl spaces, or single story homes with accessible attics.
 The wiring has to be stapled within 18″ of every box and every 4′ 6″ along the length of the wire.

 There are a lot of simple rules and regulations involved,